jlf599/JetstreamAPITutorial/README.md

 openstack floating ip create public
 ```

 …then add that IP address to your running instance.
+Substitute the actual IP number you just got for the <your.ip.number.here>

 ```
 openstack server add floating ip ${OS_USERNAME}-api-U-1 <your.ip.number.here>
 ```

 Is the instance reachable?
+Substitute the actual IP number you got for the <your.ip.number.here>

 ```
 ping <your.ip.number.here>
 ```

-In your second terminal window and/or with your favorite ssh client (if you use an external ssh client, you'll need to get that private key to put in it!)
+In your second terminal window and/or with your favorite ssh client (if you use an external ssh client, you'll need to get that private key to put in it!).
+Substitute the actual IP number you got for the <your.ip.number.here>

 ```
-ssh -i ${OS_USERNAME}-api-key centos@<your.ip.number.here> *or*
+ssh -i ${OS_USERNAME}-api-key centos@<your.ip.number.here>

+*or if you were using an Ubuntu image*

 ssh -i ${OS_USERNAME}-api-key ubuntu@<your.ip.number.here>

 ```